-NEW FOR 2017-2018!
 The FAFSA is available for completion beginning OCTOBER 1 prior to the upcoming aid year, and for first-time entering transfer students only must be submitted to the federal processor prior to June 15.
 In future years, ALL returning students must reapply meeting the PSU priority deadline of March 1 as indicated on How To Apply.

 Plymouth State University’s Federal School code for the FAFSA is 002591.

 Before you complete the FAFSA, you will need a Federal Student Aid ID (FSA ID) from the Department of Education.
 After you have completed the FAFSA, you will receive an Estimated Family Contribution (EFC) and a Student Aid Report (SAR).

 All PSU financial aid awards are paperless.

 - Apply early.
 Do not wait until you have been accepted for admission.

 - Do not wait until the last minute to complete the financial aid application materials.
 An early start will leave time to collect information, ask questions, and solve problems.